oracle/truffleruby/doc/user/options.md

 ```

 As well as being set at the command line, options, except for `log`, can be
-set using `--ruby.option=`.
-They can also be set as JVM system properties,
+set using`--option=`, or using `--ruby.option=` from any GraalVM language
-where they have a prefix `polyglot.ruby.`.
-For example
+launcher.
+They can also be set as JVM system properties, where they have a
-`--jvm.Dpolyglot.ruby.cexts.remap=true`, or via any other way of setting JVM
+prefix `polyglot.ruby.`.
+For example `--jvm.Dpolyglot.ruby.cexts.remap=true`,
-system properties.
-Finally, options can be set as Graal-SDK polyglot API
+or via any other way of setting JVM system properties.
+Finally, options can be
-configuration options.
+set as Graal-SDK polyglot API configuration options.

 The priority for options is the command line first, then the Graal-SDK polyglot
 API configuration, then system properties last.